 1 Overview

-Multiple Gigabit Wireless System (MGWS) radiocommunication networks can be used in short-range, line-of-sight and non-line-of-sight circumstances.
-Total communication range and performance will vary depending on system design (e.g. number of antenna elements) as well as the environment, but multiple gigabit performance is typically expected at ranges around 10 m for in-room use when devices typically possess a few (≤ 3) dozen antenna elements, to a few hundred meters for outdoor use when devices can be equipped with several (≥ 6) dozen antenna elements.
+Multiple Gigabit Wireless System (MGWS) radiocommunication networks can be used in short-range, line-of-sight and non-line-of-sight circumstances with traditional WLAN topologies.
+MGWS systems can also be used in very short range high rate proximity communications (HRCP) where the radio range is a few centimetres with devices pairing point-to-point in close proximity of each other.
+For WLAN, Total communication range and performance will vary depending on system design (e.g. number of antenna elements) as well as the environment, but multiple gigabit performance is typically expected at ranges around 10 m for in-room use when devices typically possess a few (≤ 3) dozen antenna elements, to a few hundred meters for outdoor use when devices can be equipped with several (≥ 6) dozen antenna elements.
 These networks can be deployed with an access point as in existing WLAN deployments or without such an infrastructure such as in both WLAN in ad hoc mode and wireless personal area network (WPAN).
+For HRCP communication topology is a pair of devices (also known as a pairnet) with performance up to 100 gigabit is expected with rages of 10cm or less (devices nearly touching) with transient connections (rapid setup and teardown); HRCP devise typically will use a single antenna element and very low transmit power.

 When access points are used, they are mounted indoor with service covering home or an office space with a nomadic user terminal typically also used indoor, i.e. the entire WLAN system would be used in indoor environment.
 To provide longer ranges and better capacity, the access point is typically equipped with a larger number of antenna elements than the user terminals.

 When access points are not used, MGWS devices are allowed to communicate by setting up direct links for data exchange between the devices/equipment.
 Typical applications include equipment to equipment (e.g. laptop to projector) and a consumer electronics (CE) device to a kiosk, and it may be assumed that usage would predominantly be indoors.
+In some application nomadic devices connect with stationary devices (i.e. kiosk, doorway, turnstile, vending machine) for very short duration to transfer large amounts of data, e.g. download 2 hours of HD video content in 250ms while passing through an entry turnstile at a train station or airport.
+For the HRCP a high density of devices and users may be concentrated in a small space, for example when passing through the entry gates at train station or airport.

 2 Technical characteristics of MGWS